 Uses of Panic Button

 Panic buttons are used in various settings to enhance safety and security.
-Here are some common applications of panic buttons:
+Here are some typical applications of panic buttons:

 -